B-Renz/5StepDesigner/README.md

 - Ensure that added content is within its parent container and without any overflow
     - If adjustments are needed, adjust them in your CSS file **{img}**
-- While in your CSS file, move your content (your child elements) in the desired area of the viewport **{img}**
+- While in your CSS file, move your content (your [child elements](https://github.com/B-Renz)) in the desired area of the viewport
+**{img}**

 # 3. Style <a name ="style"></a>
-- By this point, you should be exclusively be working in CSS
+- By this point, you should be exclusively be working in CSS.
+Exceptions could be having to place two elements on the same line in order to [close a gap](https://github.com/B-Renz)
+- Ensure that fonts and images are properly sized, text borders and buttons are properly styled
+- Ensure every content that the user is expected to 'click' on has a pointer over the element when hovering over it
+- Ensure that the layout and content are properly sized and moved according to each responsive layout
+    - When you squeeze and stretch the width of the viewport window, does everything fall into place?
+How about when you squeeze and stretch the height?
+    **{gif}**
+- Color anything you'd like
+*Note: It's usually best practice to always have some tone of color for the negative space on your page instead of pure white*
+**{img}____{img}**

 # 4. Refine <a name ="refine"></a>